Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Renewal applied: March 15, 2026 (2.5 months late)

-- No training required
+- No training needed

-Expired 1-3 Years
+Expired 1 to 3 Years

 Process:

-- Complete handgun safety training (online OK)
+- Complete a handgun safety course (online is fine)

-- Submit renewal application with training certificate
+- Submit your renewal with your training certificate

-- Pay $50-65 renewal fee
+- Pay $50 to $65 renewal fee

 - Same background check